How To Enter a Credit Card Refund in QuickBooks Online | Fit Small Business

 Step 2: Find the Credit Card Account

 Scroll through the Chart of accounts to find the credit card account you want to review.
-In the example below, we want to review Bank of America Credit Card’s transactions.
+In the example above, we want to review Bank of America Credit Card’s transactions.
 Click View register in the far right column to open the transactions for that credit card account.

 View the register of a credit card account.